 There is some evidence that omega-3 supplements can improve cardiovascular health, which is a concern for people with psoriasis, and it is normally safe to use omega-3 supplements under a doctor's supervision.

 There appears to be no significant risk with omega-3 intake.
-According to one review, most common side effects observed in those with psoriasis were nausea, indigestion, diarrhea, and a fishy taste in the mouth.
+According to

 People taking the blood-thinning drug warfarin should not take omega-3 supplements, as they can increase the risk of bleeding.